digital-codes/datencafe/src/assets/info/en.md

 ### Daten.Cafe - Data Literacy

-Daten.Cafe aims to provide basic knowledge in data literacy in a simple way.
-Free access to the application and sharable results are essential concepts.
-The application is not mobile-first, but at least mobile-compatiple, allowing learning and practicing of concepts on (modern) smartphones.
-Data literacy means the ability to understand and handle data.
-It's about how data can be used in different contexts to make informed decisions.
-Data literacy is a skill that everyone should have, as data plays an important role in many areas of our lives.
-In today's world, we generate a lot of data.
-This can include information on how we use our phones, how much we move, or even how much money we spend.
-Data is also used in many areas such as healthcare, economy, and science.
-Through data literacy, you can use data to make informed decisions.
-For example, if you're trying to lose weight, you can track your daily steps or calorie intake using an app.
-You can use this data to see if you're making progress towards your goal.
-Data literacy is also important in healthcare.
-Your doctor can use data such as your blood pressure or cholesterol levels to determine if you're at increased risk for certain diseases.
-By understanding this data, you can make lifestyle changes that may help reduce your risk.
+Daten.Cafe wants to provide basic knowledge in data literacy in a simple way.
+Free access to the application and the results form the basis for this.
+The application allows learning and practicing the concepts also on (modern) smartphones and tablets.
+Data literacy means being able to understand and deal with data.
+Using data in different contexts helps to make informed decisions.

+Data literacy is a skill that everyone should have, since data plays an important role in many areas of our lives.

+Data describes processes in our real environment.
+We can collect data ourselves, for example by recording how many steps we take in a day and how many calories we consume.
+These data can give us clues about how to promote our health.
+Data about our behavior and activities is also collected by other entities - what music we listen to, what items we order online, what places we go.

+All of this data can be used in different ways, including healthcare, business, and science.

+Data literacy helps us make the right choices in our everyday decisions.
+And data literacy helps us assess what data about us and our behavior is available to other entities and what it can be used for.

+Translated with www.DeepL.com/Translator (free version) {: .caption }

 ### Who?
 All of us!